jmotah/Three-Trios/out/production/ThreeTriosBetter/README.txt

      * there are no corners, places the card in the uppermost leftmost grid cell.
 The card closest to
      * index 0 that satisfies the greatest number of card flips will be played in the found position.

-CHANGES FROM PREVIOUS WORK (HW5):
+NEW IN THIS HOMEWORK:
+    - Incorporation of a Features interface
+        - Represents features that the controller manages to interact with the game.
+These methods permit players to perform features of the game through actions like selecting a card at a specific index or selecting a grid cell at a specific row and column.
+    - Incorporation of an AIPLayerListener interface
+        - Represents a listener for AI players in the Three Trios game.
+The listener is responsible for performing the AI player's next turn after the previous player plays.
+This turn is triggered by the model.
+    - Incorporation of a ThreeTriosModelListener interface
+        - Represents an interface for updating the view when a card has been played to the grid in the model.
+Whenever the model state changes, listeners will notify classes that implement this interface and perform an action accordingly.
+    - Incorporation of a ThreeTriosController class
+        - The controller class for a Three Trios game.
+Analyzes and reads user interactions and generates an output accordingly to the input.
+Manages communications between the model, view, and inputs.
+    - Incorporated an AIPlayer class
+        - Represents an AI-controlled player in the Three Trios game.
+The AI player works the same as a normal player, but has a specific strategy associated with it to perform its moves based off of when it is their turn.
+This is not user-controlled.
+An AI player is controlled by the computer.
+    - Added the ControllerTests class to verify our controller works as intended

+CHANGES FOR PART 3:
+    - Fixed the strategy-transcript.txt to include a visual of what the grid would look like before and after playing the strategy
+    - Adds java docs to the ReadonlyThreeTriosModel interface
+    - Added the method addViewListener in the ThreeTriosModel interface
+        - Adds a listener to prepare the view to be updated when the model notifies it to.
+    - Added the method addAITurnListener in the ThreeTriosModel interface
+        - Adds a listener to prepare the AI to commence its turn when the model notifies it to.
+    - Added private methods alertViewListener and alertAITurnListener to notify when to provoke the methods within our listeners
+    - Added findWinningPlayerScore method to the ThreeTriosModel interface
+        - Returns the winning player's score.
+    - Added a private method to support the findWinningPlayerScore method
+    - Changes some source organization around.
+It is reflected above.
+    - Added the findWinningScore, addAITurnListener, and alertViewListener tests done for the methods within the GameModelTests class
+        - Represents tests for the ThreeTrios game controller which manages instructions between the controller, model, and view.
+    - Added tests to the GameModelTests class for adding listeners
     - addition of public method in GraphicalView class to get the GridPanel and layout panels
-    - removed all mouse related events from GraphicalView class and it's sub classes
+        - removed all mouse related events from GraphicalView class, and it's sub subclasses
         - and moved them to controller
         - Model added listeners and notification to all listeners
         - Added showing error messages to view interface

-CHANGES FOR PART 3:  (EXPLAIN TOO!!!!!)
-    - Fixed the strategy-transcript.txt to include a visual of what the grid would look like before and after playing the strategy
-    - Incorporation of a Features interface
-    - Incorporation of an AIPLayerListener interface
-    - Incorporation of a ThreeTriosModelListener interface
+        - Added the getRedCardPanel method to the ThreeTriosView interface
+            - Gets the panel holding all the red player's cards.
+        - Added the getBlueCardPanel method to the ThreeTriosView interface
+            - Gets the panel holding all the blue player's cards.
+        - Added the getGridPanel method to the ThreeTriosView interface
+            - Gets the panel holding all the grid tile panels.
+        - Added the showMessage method to the ThreeTriosView interface
-    - Incorporation of a ThreeTriosController class
+            - Transmit a message to the views.
+        - Added the showErrorMessage method to the ThreeTriosView interface
+            - Transmit an error message to the view, in case the command could not be processed correctly.
+        - Changes the main method to incorporate what was required
+        - Added descriptive java docs to every interface
+        - Added the addActionListener method to the Players interface
+            - Sets an action listener for the AI player's actions.

+WHAT I HAD TO DELETE TO GET MY SUBMISSION TO GO THROUGH:
+    - I deleted all the test classes that were created before and not changed.
+The only test classes included in my test folder are those for the controller and model as these were the only test classes that I created for this homework.
+All test classes made in the previous homework were deleted to meet submission size requirement.
+This includes configuration files.